 - WIDE, SMOOTH HANDLE: Smooth, high-quality slightly textured handle provides a comfortable and secure grip for high reps, makes chalk no longer necessary

 - FLAT BOTTOM FOR STABILITY: Enable upright storage, ideal for renegade rows, handstands, mounted pistol squats and other exercises requiring a kettlebell with a flat bottom

-- MOST VERSATILE AND FUNCTIONAL FITNESS EQUIPMENT: Used for swings, deadlifts, squats, lifting, get-ups and snatches to workout and increase strength of many muscle groups and body parts including biceps, shoulders, legs, and more
+- VERSATILE & FUNCTIONAL FITNESS EQUIPMENT: adjustable weights suitable to swings, deadlifts, squats, lifting, get-ups & snatches to workout & increase strength of many muscle groups & body parts including biceps, shoulders, legs, & more.

 The most affordable kettlebell that we’ll recommend is the Amazon Basics Cast Iron Kettlebell.
 While this is the most affordable kettlebell of the three, it does not give up much by way of durability or comfort.